pinkbunny1/kakao/README.md

 ## To do :point_up:
 - [x] Build the front end of all pages
-- [ ] Finish the messaging UI
+- [x] Finish the messaging UI
-- [ ] Add server with express.js
+- [x] Add server with express.js
-- [ ] Add messaging feature with socket.io
+- [x] Add messaging feature with socket.io
+  - [ ] Extra features for chatting